Business News: Speculative condo promotions come under scrutiny

-The central bank found this behaviour is widespread, especially in high-rise condominium projects, said BoT Governor Veerathai Santiprabhob.
+The central bank found the behaviour is widespread, especially in high-rise condominium projects, said BoT Governor Veerathai Santiprabhob.

 Such behaviour reflects an oversupply in some condo areas, resulting in artificial demand and higher non-performing loans (NPLs) in the mortgage segment, said Mr Veerathai.